Oswego Lake Watershed Council

 Oswego Lake Watershed Council’s number one priority is the health of our community and volunteers.
 We appreciate all of you and want you to know that our staff is closely monitoring the spread of COVID-19 and taking appropriate measures to ensure that we are doing our part to promote wellness in the community.
-OLWC will be making changes to scheduled events on a case-by-case basis as to ensure that we are following the most up-to-date recommendations by the WHO, CDC and OHA.
+Until further notice, all public events, including volunteer events, have been canceled or postponed.

-We will continue to engage with the OLWC community online by using email and our social media platforms.
+We are continuing to engage with the OLWC community online by using email and our social media platforms.
 As always, if you have any questions or concerns, please do not hesitate to reach out to us.
 We appreciate your patience and hope that all of you continue to stay healthy during this challenging time.

 OLWC Staff and Board